 A bell tent is a simple structure supported by one central pole and covered with cotton canvas, very similar to domes.

-They are also close to glamping Yurts but a bell tent is often smaller and more compact.
+They are also similar to glamping Yurts but a bell tent is often smaller and more compact.

-The area they are typically found in are glamping campsites, a farm or private.
+The areas they are typically found in are glamping campsites, a farm or private, making for an ideal hot tub glamping holiday.

 If you've always fancied the idea of something different then glamping sites with safari tents or staying in bell tents might be for you.
 It provides the secluded raw experience of camping but offers luxury like private tubs.
 You'll also be treated to some spectacular views from the comfort of your very own living room as opposed to in a tent.